The Picture of Dorian Gray

 “… the 1890 edition went through particular kinds of revisions that would ensure that the author’s phrasing, paragraphing, punctuation, and spelling conform with the house style of a literary magazine whose contents, even though they differed slightly in the respective United States and Britain editions, were aimed at a largely American audience.“ (ibid., p. lxii)

-“Meanwhile, the typescript discloses that Wilde paid scrupulous attention to refining his prose, ensuring that potentially commonplace phrases would gain the rhetorical dynamism they deserved. … Similarly, Wilde saw fit to elaborate his sentences, adding phrases that intensified the dramatic richness of an episode. … Yet the most substantial additions to the typescript appear at three crucial places where Wilde clearly felt that the narrative needed greater space in which to dwell on significant details [Lord Henry Wotton: ‘the great sins of the world take place in the brain (Chapter II); ‘a new hedonism’ (Chapter III); the numerous paragraphs that Wilde inserted into chapter IX].“ (ibid., pp. xli-xliii)
+“Meanwhile, the typescript discloses that Wilde paid scrupulous attention to refining his prose, ensuring that potentially commonplace phrases would gain the rhetorical dynamism they deserved. … Similarly, Wilde saw fit to elaborate his sentences, adding phrases that intensified the dramatic richness of an episode. … Yet the most substantial additions to the typescript appear at three crucial places where Wilde clearly felt that the narrative needed greater space in which to dwell on significant details [Lord Henry Wotton: ‘the great sins of the world take place in the brain (Chapter II); ‘a new hedonism’ (Chapter III); the numerous paragraphs that Wilde inserted into Chapter IX].“ (ibid., pp. xli-xliii)

 “Although most of the corrections to the typescript are in Wilde’s hand, J. M. Stoddart at the J. B. Lippincott Company also made a number of significant emendations.
 It is reasonable to infer that Stoddart … made most of the editorial changes to the typescript.
 On the first page of the typescript, Stoddart has inserted, in rather faint handwriting: ‘This is the original copy of Dorian Gray.
 J. M. Stoddart.’ … It is fair to conclude that all of the editorial emendations to the typescript have Wilde’s authority, since no evidence exists to suggest that Wilde refused to accede to any of the changes.“ (ibid., pp. [lxi]-lxii)